-Next we visited Kilmainham Gaol which is a prison turned museum.
-As far as Dublin tourist activities goes, this was my favorite.
+Next, we visited Kilmainham Gaol which is a prison turned museum.
+As far as Dublin tourist activities go, this was my favorite.
 The prison was built as a reform prison and was unlike other prisons because the cells and corridors had windows (no glass though) to let the sunlight and fresh air in.

 Kilmainham Gaol is a bit of a trek from central Dublin but it’s worth a visit.

-Prior to venturing out, I armed ourselves with map screen shots on my phone like it was 2002.
+Prior to venturing out, I armed ourselves with map screengrabs on my phone like it was 2002.
 I am learning every second of every day when we travel and slowly building an arsenal of tips and tricks.
-The pizza was definitely the best pizza we have had since leaving the States.
+The pizza was definitely the best pizza we have had since leaving the USA.